serp.fast

 Live-web benchmark of 643 tasks across 15 real websites (Allrecipes, Amazon, Apple, ArXiv, BBC News, GitHub, Google variants, etc.) for end-to-end multimodal web agents.

 Benchmarks are how you separate marketing claims from measured reality.
 Instead of trusting vendor-reported numbers, benchmarks run the same tasks against every system under a shared methodology and publish the results.
-For AI product builders picking an agentic extraction or search stack, a trustworthy benchmark is the single best input to the build-vs-buy decision – and a fast way to spot when a category is still too immature to rely on.
+For AI product builders picking an agentic extraction or search stack, a trustworthy benchmark is a strong input to the build-vs-buy decision – and a fast way to spot when a category is still too immature to rely on.

 Features